Ramla: Economy

 According to CBS data, there were 21,000 salaried workers and 1,700 self-employed persons in Ramla in 2000.
 The mean monthly wage for a salaried worker was NIS 4,300, with a real increase of 4.4% over the course of 2000.
 Salaried males had a mean monthly wage of NIS 5,200, with a real increase of 3.3%, compared to NIS 3,300 for women, with a real increase of 6.3%.
 The average income for self-employed persons was NIS 4,900.
 A total of 1,100 persons received unemployment benefits, and 5,600 received income supplements.

 Nesher Israel Cement Enterprises, Israel's sole producer of cement, maintains its flagship factory in Ramla.
+Archaeological excavations on the grounds of the Nesher quarry have discovered the remains of a large Second Temple Jewish town and the Christian Byzantine settlement established over it.
+Over fifty underground hiding complexes were found in the area, some used for storage and others believed to be hiding places for humans with access to water.

+Infrastructure

 Transportation

 Ramla Railway Station provides an hourly service on the Israel Railways Tel Aviv–Jerusalem line.
 The station is located in north east side of the city and originally opened in April 1891, making it the oldest active railway station in Israel.
 It was most recently reopened on April 12, 2003 after having been rebuilt in a new location closer to the town's center.